Tuesday, April 12, 2022

 You don’t have to be a scientist to notice that there are fundamental differences in the body make-up of men and women.
-There are many health issues that are gender neutral and affect men and women in equal measure, but there are some conditions that affect genders disproportionately or more acutely.
+Many health issues are gender-neutral and affect men and women in equal measure, but some conditions affect genders disproportionately or more acutely.
 Some can be explained by the pre-determined biological differences in men and women, but others can be affected by social factors.

-Women are more likely to suffer from rheumatoid arthritis and although they do share a lot of the same causes as men who suffer from them, there are some factors that are exclusive to women.
+Women are more likely to suffer from rheumatoid arthritis and although they do share a lot of the same causes as men who suffer from them, some factors are exclusive to women.
 Many women have reported getting the disease after pregnancy or around the time of menopause when their sex hormones are in flux.
-The change in female hormones can contribute towards rheumatoid arthritis.
+The change in female hormones can contribute to rheumatoid arthritis.

 Thyroid problems are ten times more likely to affect women than men.
 An underactive or overactive thyroid can cause a range of problems, as the thyroid regulates your temperature, heartbeat and metabolism.
 Causes are thought to be stress, pregnancy and autoimmune issues.